TakaoKitano/carnation/README.md

 - login to AWS console
 - open https://coreos.com/docs/running-coreos/cloud-providers/ec2/ in a separate browser tab
 - click ami-ab9fbeaa (this will be changed) in the ap-northeast-1 HVM section
+- you should have opened the AWS EC2 launch wizard page
 - select t2.medium type
+- check 'Protect against accidental termination'
+- storage size is default (8GB)
+- config tags appropriately
 - select 'default security group' from the existing security group
 - select 'magoaws'  key pair
 - open AWS EC2 instance tab and wait for it is launched